 Commuting and relocation allowance

-The unemployment fund can pay commuting and relocation allowance to its members.
+The Unemployment Fund pays commuting and relocation allowance to its members.
 The allowance is designed to compensate for the commuting and removal costs of taking up a new job.
 You can also get the allowance for a period of orientation or training for a new job.
-The unemployment fund checks your entitlement to the allowance.
-Commuting and relocation allowance is a taxable benefit and must be applied for within three months of the start of employment or training.
+The Unemployment Fund checks your entitlement to the allowance.
+Commuting and relocation allowance is a taxable benefit and must be applied for within three months of the start of employment or job-related training.

 Commuting and relocation allowance condition:

-you are receiving earnings-related allowance and are starting a new job, and the time spent on your return commuting trip is over 2-3 hours from your current or former place of residence
+You receive earnings-related allowance, are about to start a new job and your return commuting trip takes over 2-3 hours from your current or former place of residence.

-if your new employment lasts at least two months
+Your new employment lasts at least two months.

 Work done on a contract or invoicing basis is considered business activity and is not eligible for the allowance.

 You are entitled to commuting and relocation allowance if the time spent on your return commuting trip is over three hours a day.
 If you work part-time, the time spent on your return commuting trip must total over two hours a day.